Raymond Poincaré: Second premiership

 Throughout the spring and summer of 1922, the British continued to spurn Poincaré's offers of an alliance with Britain.
 Poincaré's attempt to compromise with the British on German reparations failed in 1922.
 By December 1922 Poincaré was faced with British-American-German hostility and saw coal for French steel production and money for reconstructing the devastated industrial areas draining away.

 Poincaré decided to occupy the Ruhr on 11 January 1923, to extract the reparations himself.
 This, according to historian Sally Marks, "was profitable and caused neither the German hyperinflation, which began in 1922 and ballooned because of German responses to the Ruhr occupation, nor the franc's 1924 collapse, which arose from French financial practices and the evaporation of reparations."
 The profits, after Ruhr-Rhineland occupation costs, were nearly 900 million gold marks.
 During the Ruhr crisis, Poincaré made a failed attempt to establish diplomatic relations with the Soviet Union.
 Poincaré lost the 1924 French legislative election "more from the franc's collapse and the ensuing taxation than from diplomatic isolation."

-Hall argues that Poincaré was not a vindictive nationalist.
+Hines H. Hall argues that Poincaré was not a vindictive nationalist.
 Despite his disagreements with Britain, he desired to preserve the Anglo-French entente.
 When he ordered the French occupation of the Ruhr valley in 1923, his aims were moderate.
 He did not try to revive Rhenish separatism.
 His major goal was the winning of German compliance with the Versailles treaty.
 Poincaré's inflexible methods and authoritarian personality led to the failure of his diplomacy.

 Third premiership

-Financial crisis brought him back to power in 1926, and he once again became Prime Minister and Finance Minister until his retirement in 1929.
-As Prime Minister, he enacted a number of franc stabilization policies, retroactively known as the Poincaré Stabilization Law.
-His popularity as Prime Minister rose considerably following his return to the gold standard, so much so that his party won the April 1928 general election.
+Financial crisis brought him back to power in 1926, and he once again became prime minister and finance minister until his retirement in 1929.
+As prime minister, he enacted a number of franc stabilization policies, retroactively known as the Poincaré Stabilization Law.
+His popularity as prime minister rose considerably following his return to the gold standard, so much so that his party won the April 1928 general election.

 As early as 1915, Raymond Poincaré introduced a controversial denaturalization law which was applied to naturalized French citizens with "enemy origins" who had continued to maintain their original nationality.
 Through another law passed in 1927, the government could denaturalize any new citizen who committed acts contrary to French "national interest".

 Resignation and death

-Due to his ill health, Poincaré resigned as Prime Minister in July 1929, refusing to serve another term as Prime Minister.
+Due to his ill health, Poincaré resigned as prime minister in July 1929, refusing to serve another term as prime minister.
 He died in Paris on 15 October 1934 at the age of 74.